 Here’s where the plot flips on its head.
 The very thing that keeps you up at night might be the source of your breakthrough.

-The confident blunderers, the ones who barrel ahead without questioning, miss the subtleties.
-Self-awareness—born from doubt—means you’re more adaptable, relentlessly scanning for ways to improve, rarely blinded by ego.
+The confident blunderers—the ones who barrel ahead without questioning—miss the subtleties.
+Self-awareness born from doubt means you're more adaptable, relentlessly scanning for ways to improve, rarely blinded by ego.
+In my experience coaching founders through this exact transition, the ones who acknowledge their doubt consistently outperform those who suppress it.

-You compulsively overprepare—not because you’re failing, but because you’re determined not to.
-Excessive note-taking, deep-dive interviews, rehearsed pitches: these obsessions produce a readiness that “naturals” never develop.
-Deep research becomes your shield and your sword.
+You compulsively overprepare—not because you're failing, but because you're determined not to.
+Deep-dive interviews, rehearsed pitches, exhaustive research: these obsessions produce a readiness that "naturals" never develop.
+Your fear becomes your preparation edge.

-There’s an unexpected magic when a founder opens up—admitting to teammates, customers, or backers that the journey is messy.
+There's unexpected magic when a founder opens up—admitting to teammates, customers, or backers that the journey is messy.
 People rally behind honest leaders.
 While bravado repels, rawness bonds.
-Teams that can share real struggle build something rare: a culture where risk and learning aren’t just tolerated, but celebrated.
+Teams that can share real struggle build something rare: a culture where risk and learning are celebrated.

 You can’t banish imposter syndrome—but you can use it.
 Here’s the evolving blueprint built by those who’ve made it their ally: